Reviving Japanese bamboo art

 In recent years, however, the West has developed a growing taste for this intricate art form, with some pieces selling

-for tens of thousands of dollars.
-Bringing together more than 70 bamboo baskets, the Metropolitan Museum of Art's current exhibition "Japanese Bamboo Art: The Abbey Collection"
+Bringing together more than 70 bamboo artworks, the Metropolitan Museum of Art's current exhibition "Japanese Bamboo Art: The Abbey Collection"

 is just the latest example of how overseas interest in bamboo is matching and, arguably, outweighing that in Japan.